Peptide receptor radionuclide therapy (PRRT)

 How PRRT works

-Some neuroendocrine cells have proteins (receptors) on the outside of them called somatostatin receptors.
-The hormone somatostatin attaches to these receptors and causes changes in the cell.
+Some neuroendocrine cells have proteins (receptors) on the outside of them.
+These are called somatostatin receptors.
+The hormone Open a glossary item somatostatin attaches to these receptors and causes changes in the cell.
 For example, they may tell the cell to slow down the production of hormones.

-Special scans such as PET scans or octreotide scans can check whether the NET has these receptors.
+Special scans can check whether your NET has these receptors.
 If the NET has somatostatin receptors, doctors can use them to target radiotherapy.

-In the laboratory, doctors attach a radioactive substance to a man made form of the hormone somatostatin (a somatostatin analogue).
-This radioactive treatment circulates through your body in the bloodstream and attaches to the somatostatin receptors on the NET cells.
+In the laboratory, doctors attach a radioactive substance to a medicine.
+The medicine is called a somatostatin analogue.
+A somatostatin analogue is a man made (synthetic) version of somatostatin.
+This radioactive treatment circulates through your body in the bloodstream.
+It attaches to the somatostatin receptors on the NET cells.
 It then enters the cell and kills it from the inside.

 Diagram showing Peptide Receptor Radionuclide Therapy PRRT